UMAprotocol/UMIPs/UMIPs/umip-157.md

 Each deposit emits a [`quoteTimestamp`](https://github.com/across-protocol/contracts-v2/blob/aac42df9192145b5f4dc17162ef229c66f401ebe/contracts/SpokePool.sol#L73) parameter.
 This timestamp should be evaluated within the context of the Ethereum network, and should be mapped to the Ethereum block who's [`timestamp`](https://ethereum.org/en/developers/docs/data-and-analytics/block-explorers/#blocks) is closest to the `deposit.quoteTimestamp` but not greater (i.e. `block.timestamp` closest to and `<= deposit.quoteTimestamp`).

 ## Matching L1 tokens to Running Balances or Net Send Amounts
-The [`RootBundleExecuted`](https://github.com/across-protocol/contracts-v2/blob/a8ab11fef3d15604c46bba6439291432db17e745/contracts/HubPool.sol#L157-L166) event and [`PoolRebalanceLeaf`] structure both contain equal length arrays: `l1Tokens`, `netSendAmounts`, `bundleLpFees`, and `runningBalances`.
+The [`RootBundleExecuted`](https://github.com/across-protocol/contracts-v2/blob/a8ab11fef3d15604c46bba6439291432db17e745/contracts/HubPool.sol#L157-L166) event and [`PoolRebalanceLeaf`] structure both contain arraus: `l1Tokens`, `netSendAmounts`, `bundleLpFees`, and `runningBalances`.
 Each `l1Token` value in `l1Tokens` is an address corresponding to an ERC20 token deployed on Ethereum Mainnet.
 It should be mapped to the value in any of the other three arrays (`netSendAmounts`, `bundleLpFees`, and `runningBalances`) that shares the same index within the array.

 For example, if `l1Tokens` is "[0x123,0x456,0x789]" and `netSendAmounts` is "[1,2,3]", then the "net send amount" for token with address "0x456" is equal to "2".

+## Identifying running balances and incentive pool amounts for {token, chain} combinations

+The `l1Tokens`, `netSendAmounts`, `bundleLpFees` arrays emitted in `RootBundleExecuted` events should be equal length so we can match each L1 token to a value in the following arrays.
+The `runningBalances` should be of length exactly twice the `l1Tokens` length.

+Let's say there are `X` L1 tokens.
+The values in `runningBalances[0:X)` are equal to the running balances, and the values in `runningBalances[X:2x)` are equal to the incentive pool amounts for each token.

+To find the running balance for a token at index `i` in the `l1Tokens` array, follow the steps [here](#matching-l1-tokens-to-running-balances-or-net-send-amounts).

+To find the incentive pool for the same token at index `i`, simply return `runningBalances[X+i]` where `X` is the length of `l1Tokens`.

 ## Versions
 The `ConfigStore` stores a "VERSION" value in the `globalConfig`.
 This is used to protect relayers and dataworkers from using outdated code when interacting with Across.
 The "VERSION" should be mapped to an integer string that can only increase over time.
 The "VERSION" is updated by calling `updateGlobalConfig` so it is emitted as an on-chain event.
 The block time of the event that included the "VERSION" indicates when that "VERSION" became active.
 Relayers should support the version at the quote timestamp for a deposit, otherwise they risk sending an invalid fill.
 Proposers and Disputers should support the latest version for a bundle block range to validate or propose a new bundle.
 This version is independent from the version included in [speed up deposit signatures](https://github.com/across-protocol/contracts-v2/blob/a8ab11fef3d15604c46bba6439291432db17e745/contracts/SpokePool.sol#L668).